meta-soul/MetaSpore/demo/movielens/offline/README.md

 ```

 ### 3.3 Two-Tower
 Simplex algorithm is a simple but robust implementation of the two-tower model.
-Firlty, We can run the `SimpleX` trainer script:
+Firstly, We can run the `SimpleX` trainer script:
 ```python
 python simplex.py --conf simplex.yaml
 ```